tlourey/tlourey.github.io/pages/macos-tips.md

 * Issue with MacOS Sonoma
 * Should be fixed in 14.5 but I had it occur again on 14.7

+## Property Lists

+Not exactly like the windows registry but maybe sorted.

+* [ ] Research and create notes about MacOS Property List.

 ## Other Tips